imsmithza/bidvest/bidvest_site_spec.md

 The footer will be full width and will be divided into 4 column, basically 1/2/1 with custom menus ; so they can be easily managed from the backend.

 It will also contain image sprites of social icons that will be used across the site in various colours.
-The social icons will also be sourced from Font Awesome, so perhaps

 Thee will contain links to the various pages improving SEO.